CamillaPei/cse15l-lab-reports/labreport5.md

 *the full command line I ran to trigger the bug:*

 `bash test.sh`
+This command produced the failing JUnit test outputs.

 *A description of what to edit to fix the bug:*